 Online Databases with Social Studies & Science

 My listservs often have lesson requests for teaching online subscription database services.
 Such lessons only have value when they are integrated into classroom subject activities.
-Early in the school year I have a WebQuest lesson with Science and with Social Studies to introduce an online encyclopedia and 2 other databases that have the specific resources students need to complete each project.
-Later lessons help students learn additional features and new databases relevant to their immediate needs.
+Early in the school year I have WebQuest lessons with Science and with Social Studies to introduce an online encyclopedia and 2 other databases that have the specific resources students need to complete projects.

-I developed an ongoing lesson with World Cultures classes to help students think like economic analysts.
-I introduce a particular online service from which students choose demographic statistics of 3-5 countries related to their unit and record them on a digital spreadsheet.
-Students use the spreadsheet to create a graph comparing one demographic across countries.
-For each new unit students add new countries and statistics to the spreadsheets, and I teach them a new kind of graph.
-(This is also a great technology integration unit for a spreadsheet application.)
-By spacing these lessons throughout the school year students are developing content literacy in Social Studies.
+I created a unit with ongoing lessons for 6g World Cultures classes that help students think like economic analysts.
+I introduce an online service from which students choose demographic statistics of a few countries related to their unit and record them into a digital spreadsheet.
+I teach students how the spreadsheet can create a graph comparing one demographic across countries.
+For each new continent unit students add new countries and statistics to their spreadsheet, and I teach them to create a new kind of graph.
+(This is great technology integration, too.)
+By spacing lessons throughout the school year students are developing content/discipline literacy in Social Studies.

 The culmination of this long-term lesson is an authentic activity: students act as “members” of the United Nations Economic and Social Council (www.un.org/ecosoc/), whose goal is to “conduct cutting-edge analysis, agree on global norms, and advocate for…solutions” to advance sustainable development.
-During the library visit, students analyze their spreadsheets and create new graphs for a presentation on why their country should be chosen as most in need of development by the U.N.
+During library visits, student groups analyze their spreadsheets and create new graphs, then collaborate for a presentation on why a chosen country is most in need of development by the U.N.
 At the end of presentations, student “members” vote on which country the organization will support.
-This culminating activity further develops disciplinary thinking along with critical thinking and cooperative learning skills.
+This lesson furthers disciplinary thinking along with critical thinking and cooperative learning skills.

 Disciplinary Literacy and Research Projects